josephmullins/ChildSkillProduction/README.md

 The E-M routine jumps in between these expectation and maximization steps until $\beta^{i}$ and $\beta^{i+1}$ have converged according to some pre-set tolerance.

+Hello!
+This is a test to see if push requests are functioning properly. -Maddi